Matty Ashton

-Matty Ashton (born 28 July 1998) is an English rugby league footballer who plays as a winger for the Warrington Wolves in the Super League.
+Matty Ashton (born 28 July 1998) is an English rugby league footballer who plays as a er for the Warrington Wolves in the Super League and at international level.

 He previously played for Swinton Lions, where he made his professional debut in 2019.
 He made his debut at international level for England in 2023.

 Early life

 Ashton grew up in Heywood, Greater Manchester, and began playing rugby league at the age of seven with Rochdale Mayfield.
 He later attended Hopwood Hall College, where he was coached by Matt Calland.

 Playing career

 Early career

 After playing for two seasons in Rochdale Mayfield's open age team in the National Conference League, Ashton spent a year in Australia, where he played for the Mullumbimby Giants in the Northern Rivers Regional Rugby League.

 After a successful trial, Ashton signed a one-year contract with Championship side Swinton Lions in December 2018.
 He became the league's top try scorer during the 2019 season, scoring 30 tries in total, and won the Championship Young Player of the Year award.